tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/存储桶概述_intl_en.md

 A bucket provides two types of permissions by default: public and user.

 ### Public permissions
 Public permissions include "Private Read/Write", "Public Read/Private Write", and "Public Read/Write".
 You can modify bucket access permissions in **Permission Management** of the bucket in the COS console.
-For more information, please see [Basic Concepts of Access Control](https://intl.cloud.tencent.com/document/product/436/30581).
+For more information, see [Basic Concepts of Access Control](https://intl.cloud.tencent.com/document/product/436/30581).

 - Private Read/Write
-  Only the creator of the bucket and authorized accounts have Read/Write permission to the objects in the bucket.
+  Only the creator of the bucket and authorized accounts have Read/Write permission on the objects in the bucket.
 The default access permission of a bucket is Private Read/Write, which is recommended.
 - Public Read/Private Write
-  Anyone (including anonymous visitors) has Read permission to the objects in the bucket, but only the bucket creator and authorized accounts have Write permission to them.
+  Anyone (including anonymous visitors) has Read permission on the objects in the bucket, but only the bucket creator and authorized accounts have Write permission on them.
 - Public Read/Write
-  Anyone (including anonymous visitors) has Read/Write permission to the objects in the bucket, which is not recommended.
+  Anyone (including anonymous visitors) has Read/Write permission on the objects in the bucket, which is not recommended.

 ### User permissions

-A root account has all the permissions (full control) for buckets by default.
-In addition, you can add sub-accounts that are granted permissions to read/write data and Read/Write permissions, and even **full access** to buckets.
+A root account has all the permissions (full access) for buckets by default.
+In addition, you can add sub-accounts that are granted permissions to read/write data and permissions, and even full access to buckets.

 ## Bucket Operations

 You can manage buckets and configure attributes of buckets in various methods such as the Tencent Cloud console, tools, APIs, and SDKs.
-For example, you can set a bucket for hosting a static website or set access permission to a bucket.
+For example, you can set a bucket for hosting a static website or set access permission on a bucket.
 The following documents describe how to configure some features.
-For more information on bucket configuration, please see [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312).
+For more information on bucket configuration, see [Bucket Overview](https://intl.cloud.tencent.com/document/product/436/13312).
 - [Creating a Bucket](https://intl.cloud.tencent.com/document/product/436/13309)
 - [Setting up a Static Website](https://intl.cloud.tencent.com/document/product/436/14984)
 - [Setting Access Permission](https://intl.cloud.tencent.com/document/product/436/13315)